 car2go offers a fleet of Smart Fortwo vehicles in the City of San Diego.
 Members simply locate a car2go via the web or smartphone app, drive it to their destination, and park the vehicle for another member to use.
 Zipcar members have access to a wide variety of vehicles around the City of San Diego, from VW Jettas to MINI convertibles to BMW X1s.
 Members can reserve a car for as little as one hour or as long as one week before returning the vehicle to its home location.

 car2go and Zipcar also make it convenient for universities regionwide to offer carsharing services to their students, eliminating the hassle of keeping a personal car on campus.
-Ridesourcing services like Uber and Lyft have the potential to decrease vehicle ownership and demand for parking when they are geared toward true ridesharing.
+Ridesourcing services like Uber, Lyft, and The Free Ride have the potential to decrease vehicle ownership and demand for parking when they are geared toward true ridesharing.
 Travelers enter their destinations to be matched with drivers via a smartphone app.

 UberPOOL and Lyft Line operate like an on-demand carpool by matching travelers that request rides along a similar route, allowing passengers headed in the same direction to share the cost.